- Identify four types of organic molecules essential to human functioning

 - Three fatty acids, long chains of hydrocarbons with a carboxyl group and a methyl group at opposite ends, extend from each of the carbons of the glycerol.

 Fatty acid chains that have no double carbon bonds anywhere along their length and therefore contain the maximum number of hydrogen atoms are called saturated fatty acids.
-These straight, rigid chains pack tightly together and are solid or semi-solid at room temperature (Figure 2.22a).
+These straight, rigid chains pack tightly together and are solid or semi-solid at room temperature (Figure 5a).
 Butter and lard are examples, as is the fat found on a steak or in your own body.
-In contrast, fatty acids with one double carbon bond are kinked at that bond (Figure 2.22b).
-These unsaturated fatty acids are therefore unable to pack together tightly, and are liquid at room temperature.
+In contrast, fatty acids with one double carbon bond are kinked at that bond (Figure 5b).
+These monounsaturated fatty acids are therefore unable to pack together tightly, and are liquid at room temperature.
+Polyunsaturated fatty acids contain two or more double carbon bonds, and are also liquid at room temperature.
 Plant oils such as olive oil typically contain both mono- and polyunsaturated fatty acids.

 As a group, triglycerides are a major fuel source for the body.
 When you are resting or asleep, a majority of the energy used to keep you alive is derived from triglycerides stored in your fat (adipose) tissues.
 Triglycerides also fuel long, slow physical activity such as gardening or hiking, and contribute a modest percentage of energy for vigorous physical activity.
 Dietary fat also assists the absorption and transport of the nonpolar fat-soluble vitamins A, D, E, and K. Additionally, stored body fat protects and cushions the body’s bones and internal organs, and acts as insulation to retain body heat.

-A steroid compound (referred to as a sterol) has as its foundation a set of four hydrocarbon rings bonded to a variety of other atoms and molecules (see Figure 2.23b).
+A steroid compound (referred to as a sterol) has as its foundation a set of four hydrocarbon rings bonded to a variety of other atoms and molecules (see Figure 6b).
 Although both plants and animals synthesize sterols, the type that makes the most important contribution to human structure and function is cholesterol, which is synthesized by the liver in humans and animals and is also present in most animal-based foods.
+Like other lipids, cholesterol’s hydrocarbons make it hydrophobic; however, it has a polar hydroxyl head that is hydrophilic.
 Cholesterol is an important component of bile acids, compounds that help emulsify dietary fats.
-In fact, the word root chole- refers to bile.
+In fact, the word root chole– refers to bile.
 Cholesterol is also a building block of many hormones, signaling molecules that the body releases to regulate processes at distant sites.
 Finally, like phospholipids, cholesterol molecules are found in the cell membrane, where their hydrophobic and hydrophilic regions help regulate the flow of substances into and out of the cell.

 You might associate proteins with muscle tissue, but in fact, proteins are critical components of all tissues and organs.
 A protein is an organic molecule composed of amino acids linked by peptide bonds.
 Proteins include the keratin in the epidermis of skin that protects underlying tissues, the collagen found in the dermis of skin, in bones, and in the meninges that cover the brain and spinal cord.
 Proteins are also components of many of the body’s functional chemicals, including digestive enzymes in the digestive tract, antibodies, the neurotransmitters that neurons use to communicate with other cells, and the peptide-based hormones that regulate certain body functions (for instance, growth hormone).
 While carbohydrates and lipids are composed of hydrocarbons and oxygen, all proteins also contain nitrogen (N), and many contain sulfur (S), in addition to carbon, hydrogen, and oxygen.